Stuart Forster has talked with people around the world to put together a post with views on the coronavirus’s global impact.

 “All the shops that are not selling essential items are closed.
 Those that remain open are supermarkets, boulangeries, butchers, cheese shops, wine shops, farm shops, plus stores selling tobacco and e-cigarettes,” he says.

-“Home delivery and pre-ordering has grown a lot,” observes Benoît.
+“Home delivery and pre-ordering have grown a lot,” observes Benoît.
 “There’s even a local book shop that does home delivery around Saint-Omer.”

 “Not going out with the kids is tough,” he cedes.
 “It’s nearly impossible for the kids to go out without touching anything and risking contamination.”